srslie/turing-cafe-ui/README.md

 ## Turing Cafe - Reservation Portal

-This application was built with `create-react-app`.

-### Set Up

-Clone down this repo.

-On GitHub, create a new, empty repository and name it something like 'turing-cafe-fe'.

-By the end of the assessment, update the current remote (origin) and point it at the new URL of the repository you just created on GitHub.
-You can read how to do this [here](https://help.github.com/en/articles/changing-a-remotes-url).
-Once you've updated the remote, you should be able to push up to that repo after you have at least one commit.

-Run `npm install` to install dependencies for the repo.

-Run `npm start` to start up your React server.

-Run `npm run cypress` to start up the Cypress testing server.

-### Expectations / Rules

-Build a React App that displays the current reservations for the Turing Cafe!
+A React App that displays the current reservations for the Turing Cafe!

-You will have 3 hours to build this application.
+I had 3 hours to build this application.
+This is the midMod for Mod 3.

 ![turing-cafe-screenshot](https://user-images.githubusercontent.com/20754511/57332366-dbd59d00-70d7-11e9-9de6-967d7aca98a4.png)

-We do want to see good commit habits - atomic commits that log small, focused changesets.
-Don't worry about creating GitHub issues, though.

-### Iteration 0

-Pull down the [API repo](https://github.com/turingschool-examples/turing-cafe-api).
-Set up instructions are in that repository's README.

-Do *not* nest this inside your front-end repository.

 ### Iteration 1

 Get all existing reservations on page load and display them on the DOM.